dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

 Multithreading issues are the biggest limitation of Dart's experimental support for Objective-C interop.
-While `ffigen` supports converting
-Dart functions to Objective-C blocks, these limitations must be kept in mind.
-The following issues also affect the use of certain Apple APIs:
+These limitations are due to the relationship between Dart isolates and OS threads, and the way Apple's APIs handle multithreading:

 * Dart isolates are not the same thing as threads.
+  Isolates run on threads,
-   An isolate isn't guaranteed to run on a particular thread, and the VM might change which thread an isolate is running on without warning.
+  but aren't guaranteed to run on any particular thread, and the VM might change which thread an isolate is running on without warning.
   There is an [open feature request][] to allow isolates to be pinned to specific theads.
+* While `ffigen` supports converting
-* Most Apple APIs don't have any guarantees about on which thread a callback will run.
+  Dart functions to Objective-C blocks, most Apple APIs don't make any guarantees about on which thread a callback will run.
 * Most APIs that involve UI interaction can only be called on the main thread, also called the _platform_ thread in Flutter.
 * Many Apple APIs are [not thread safe][].

-Points 1 and 2 mean that a callback created in one isolate may be invoked on a thread running a different isolate, or no isolate at all.
+The first two points mean that a callback created in one isolate might be invoked on a thread running a different isolate, or no isolate at all.
 This will cause your app to crash.
 You can work around this limitation by writing some